Neuro-Ophthalmology & Neuro-Otology

 According to World Health Organization estimates, 180,000 deaths occur annually due to burn injury.
 Burns are often devastating injuries that affect almost every system of the body.
 Multiorgan failure and sepsis are important causes of death.
 Immediate management of burn injury requires airway maintenance, 100% oxygen administration, fluid resuscitation, monitoring and maintenance of circulation, nutrition, and measures for pain relief.
 Various neurologic and musculoskeletal complications may appear a few weeks to years after injury.
 The risk of stroke is higher in patients with burn injury than in the general population.
 Burn and pathologic scars can cause intense pain, even without evidence of underlying nerve damage.
 Psychiatric complications are common among survivors.
 Neurologic complications are frequently undiagnosed.
+Posterior ischemic optic neuropathy following burns is an infrequent but devastating complication of major burns.
+A high index of suspicion is warranted if a burn patient complains of vision loss.
 Some patients develop critical care polyneuropathy.
 The factors associated with critical care polyneuropathy in burns were prolonged ventilation, large burns, and sepsis.
 In the presence of preexisting diabetic neuropathy, the management of lower-extremity burn injuries becomes difficult and many of such patients may require limb amputation.
 Patients with multiple sclerosis and concurrent burn injuries need longer hospital stay and burn triage and treatment.
 Correct management requires a skilled multidisciplinary approach that addresses all the problems facing a burn patient.
 In this article, the author discusses the neurologic aspects of burn injuries.

 • A burn is a devastating form of injury caused by thermal, chemical, electrical, or radiation energy.